mensbeam/Arsse/docs/en/030_Supported_Protocols/015_Open_Reader.md

 - Values other than `o` for the common `r` sorting parameter are ignored
 - Splice streams (which appear to be a FeedHQ extension) are supported for all stream-related parameters.
-- Multiple features omitted by FreshRSS but supported by FeedHQ have been implemented
+- XML output is supported for the FeedHQ endpoint; Atom output is not
-- XML output is supported; Atom output is not
+- For compatibility some functionality differs between the FeedHQ and FreshRSS endpoints.
+Explicitly using the FreshRSS endpoint URL may be required by some FreshRSS clients

 # Interaction with folders